NetStorm84/NetStorm84/README.md

 ### ⚡ Fun facts about me: ...

 - I enjoy weekends away, on my motorbike, camping.
-- I have been learning to play the guitar for the past few years
+- I have been learning to play the guitar for the past few years.
-- I first got in to programming around 2002 when I bought a magazine which came with a free copy of Visual Studio
+- I first got in to programming around 2002 when I bought a magazine which came with a free copy of Visual Studio.
+- I was once on BBC radio talking about an Android App I created.

+### Get in touch
+You can contact me on the below social accounts
+- Twitter: @sussexcoder